Well, would ya look at that… I checked our calendar today, and guess what?

-In Pennsylvania terms, that means Sarah has now completed enough “learning” to be done with sixth grade.
+In Pennsylvania terms, that means Ashar has now completed enough “learning” to be done with sixth grade.
 I’m not a big fan of that – but hey, I have the required boxes checked accurately on my portfolio-friendly calendar, so no worries, right?

 (As an aside, the part that really annoys me is that we can’t start counting our days toward NEXT school year until July 1.
 Why on earth can you not roll from one into the other – or at least say that you can start with whatever the next calendar month is, or something?
 How silly.
 Guess you can tell I’m a fan of learning all the time.)

 But I digress.
 What I actually wanted to do today was share a look at our home, since, you know, we homeschool.
 Actually, we everywhere-school.
 We’re antique-store-schoolers, library-schoolers, park-schoolers and car-schoolers, if you want to be precise.
 But we do spend a good amount of our time at home too, and we just this weekend completed a fun remodeling project that I kind of want to show off.

 Plus, I love looking at OTHER people’s houses – there was a super-fun set of posts in that vein on one of my Facebook groups a few weeks ago, and I was in house-voyeur heaven, so I figured, hey, why not share my own!

 Today, I’ll show off the main part of the house, and tomorrow, you’ll get a chance to see our remodeling project, so…

 Look, it’s the front of our house.
 You can’t see it, but our flowers are pretty.
 We just painted the front door green (SPRAY-painted, actually!)
 We’re THOSE people.
 Please admire our lovely roof.
 One of the reasons we could afford a house this size was that with a large house comes a large roof, and this one had never been replaced or repaired and had to be completely redone within a year of moving in.
 That was exciting.